raslen10/Dashboard_Projects/HR Department Performance Dashboard/Readme.md

 ## Technologies Used

 - **Microsoft Excel**: For data processing and pivot tables.
-- **Data Visualization Tools**: Used to create the dashboard.
-(Note: Details of the specific tool used are not visible on the provided image, but it appears to be a Power BI dashboard.)
+- **Data Visualization Tools**:Excel Used to create the dashboard.

 ## How to Use

-1. Open the `data.xls` file to explore the raw data and pivot tables.
+1. Open the `data table.xlsx` file to explore the raw data and pivot tables.
-2. Refer to the `dash.png` image to understand the layout and visualizations of the dashboard.
+2. Refer to the `dashboard.png` image to understand the layout and visualizations of the dashboard.
 3. Use the dashboard to analyze and monitor the HR department's performance.

 ## Note